 Pro tip: Some of the rooms are off limits to those under 18.
 The palace isn’t that big.
 You should plan on 1-2 hours.

-I hop you’ve enjoyed my guide to Te Palace pin Mantua.
-You may enjoy these other guides to must see art in Italy:
+I hope you’ve enjoyed my guide to Te Palace pin Mantua.
+You may enjoy these Italy travel guides and resources:

 If you’d like to visit Mantua’s Te Palace, pin it for later.